-Longtime Renton resident, (60 years) Elouise Margarette (Carle) Nix died Tuesday, March 15, 2022, in Renton, WA.
-She was 96 years old.
+In memory of longtime Renton resident (60 years) Elouise Margarette (Carle) Nix who died last March 15, 2022, in Renton, WA at the age of 96 years.
 Elouise was born July 4, 1925, in West Seattle to Vera and Domenick Carle.
 She was descended from the Andresen (granddaughter of) and Sutter pioneer families of Bainbridge Island.

 Elouise attended Jefferson Grade School, James Madison Middle School, and West Seattle High School.
 She grew up in the family businesses, Carle’s Furs and Pacific Dye Works.